 When you look at the hidden supporter form, you will see an orange message at the top letting you know this form was removed.
 Click “Reactivate this form” if you’d like to make the form public and allow it to accept donations once again!

-As an admin, you can’t view the Statistics pages for supporter forms, but you always have access to the contribution data for all forms fundraising for your group, including supporter forms.
-To access this data from supporter forms, head to the Contribution Forms tab of your Dashboard toolbar and click on the “Supporter Forms” tab again.
+As an admin, you can’t view the statistics pages for supporter forms, but you can access contribution data for all of your forms, including supporter forms.
+Access supporter form data from the Contribution Forms tab of your dashboard and click on the “Supporter Forms” tab.

 Then go to the Downloads tab in the Dashboard toolbar under “Tools.”

-With the "Contributions over a specified time period" report, you can download a custom CSV that will list the data for all of your contributions, including contributions from supporter forms.
-To view the contribution data from a particular supporter form, simply use the date the supporter form was created on for your report's “Start Date,” and pick the “End Date” you're interested in (if you want to see all of the data since the form's creation, use the current date).
-Then click the gray "CSV" button to download the spreadsheet!
+With the “Contributions over a specified time period” report, you can export a custom CSV or Google Sheet that lists all contribution data, including contributions from supporter forms.
+To view the contribution data from a particular supporter form, click the date the supporter form was created on the calendar or enter it manually, and do the same for the end date.
+If you want to see all of the data since the form’s creation, use the current date.
+Then click the gray “Export” button to download the spreadsheet!

-Once you have the CSV for the time period you want, open it and go to the column labeled "Fundraiser Recipient ID" (which is the supporter form’s name).
-Sort this column of form names alphabetically so you can easily find the donors who have given to you on a specific supporter form in your defined time period!
+Once you have the spreadsheet for the time period you want, go to the column labeled “Fundraiser Recipient ID” (the supporter form’s name).
+Sort this column of form names alphabetically to quickly find the donors who gave to you on a specific supporter form in your defined time period!